 This Red Lentil Kofte Recipe has become one of my absolute favorite vegetarian meals.
 Kofte is one of my favorite things to order at Lebanese restaurants.
-When I make a traditional recipe at home, I use a mixture between ground beef and lamb.
+When I make a more traditional recipe at home, I use a mixture of ground beef and lamb.
 Since we’ve started cutting back on our red meat consumption, this vegetarian version has really hit the spot.
 The textures and flavor of this recipe are truly outrageous!
-I am not sure I will go back to making the meat version because I frankly can't get enough of this vegetarian lentil kofta.
+I am not sure I will go back to making the meat version because I frankly can't get enough of these vegetarian lentil koftas.

 Learn more about these amazing legumes, and their health benefits, how to cook brown lentils, and check out my ever-growing list of lentil recipes.